-- Year three optional module, Field Course, offers a trip to South Africa to study the ecology and ethology of the area.
-This South Africa trip costs in the region of £1,750. - Year three optional module, Wildlife and Zoo Management, offers an optional residential trip to a UK zoo, costing around £150 for accommodation.
+- Year two optional module, Field Course, offers a trip to South Africa to study the ecology and ethology of the area.
+This South Africa trip costs in the region of £1,750.
+This trip is popular and places are limited. - Year three optional module, Wildlife and Zoo Management, offers an optional residential trip to a UK zoo, costing around £150 for accommodation.